teknomagus/Text2Caption/README.md

 Process will automatically continue with overridden time value, and in the example above next caption will automatically start at 70 sec etc. If you wish, you can override each line.

-This program will generate special subtitle text file for text2wav.py that generates audio track with narration for the video (see below).
+This program will generate special subtitle text file (output_file.speech) for text2wav.py that generates audio track with narration for the video (see below).

 # Create narration track for video
 Using the special subtitle file this program <code>text2wav.py</code> generates narration as audio (wav) track, which you can use as audio track in video editor.
 For really long narration it may be necessary to generate audio in segments, and then append them together in video editor.
-Unlike previous programs, this program works only in Windows, currently
+Unlike previous programs, this program works only in Windows, currently.

 <code>text2wav.py captionfile audiofilename</code>